Atika-Syeda/TongueSegmentation/README.md

 ## Usage

-### Download dataset
+### I. Download dataset

-Please download the dataset from ... and extract the files in the same directory as the code.
+Please download the dataset from this [link](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/asyeda1_jh_edu/Esa5boTlaL5Bn869GK80GLsBCsDTT6dUfEl-8W7-BcxVig?e=4Qbo28) and extract the files in the same directory as the code.
-After downloading and extracting the dataset the project structure should look as follows:
+After downloading and extracting the dataset the project structure should be as follows:
 ```
 ├── data
     ├── bottom
         ├── train
         ├── test
+├── notebooks
+├── README.md
-    ├── side
+├── dataset.py
 ├── environment.yml
 ├── evaluate.py
 ├── main.py
 ├── model.py
-├── README.md
 ├── utils.py
 ```

-### Training
+### II.
+Model training

 To train the model, run the following command:
 ```